danielhocevar/SMT-Baseball-2023/README.md

 `Project.pdf` contains the paper, which has a hyperlink to `Example Play.gif`.

 `Analysis Code.rmd` is a self-contained file with the code necessary to reproduce our analysis.
 `Shapes.mlx` is a matlab file used visualize the surface shapes tested with

-### Results
+Example Play Animations Folder contains GIFs of the example play in the paper and four plays with varying xCR levels

-The `*.csv` files give the input of our results
+Results Folder contains every throw used with indicator variables and xCR as well as CAA player rankings.